nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_API.md

 ### Tips

-1. Use the `toLocateDateString()` method on the dates to get the date in a more human readable format.
+1. Use the `toLocaleDateString()` method on the dates to get the date in a more human readable format.
 Example below.
     ```js
     ${new Date(criminal.incarceration.start).toLocaleDateString('en-US')}
     ```